stefanofa/awesome/TOPICS.md

 *   [kwhitley/itty-router](https://github.com/kwhitley/itty-router) - A little router.

-## nextjs14

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-It's a ChatGPT for your bookmarks.
-Import tweets or save websites and content using the chrome extension.

-*   [TheSGJ/nextjs-toploader](https://github.com/TheSGJ/nextjs-toploader) - A Next.js Top Loading Bar component made using nprogress, works with Next.js 14 , Next.js 13 and React.

 ## annotation-tool

 *   [expressive-code/expressive-code](https://github.com/expressive-code/expressive-code) - A text marking & annotation engine for presenting source code on the web.